relishcolouredhat/grafana-training-exercises/README.md

 Okay!
 We should be looking at the `Home Dashboard` right about now.

-Let's start with the most important part: where to get help.
+Let's start with the most important part: *where to get help.*

-2.1 Where to get more information?

 In the bottom left hand corner of the page, there is a `?` icon.
 Go this way for built-in help & keyboard shortcuts.

 ![](https://raw.githubusercontent.com/relishcolouredhat/grafana-training-exercises/master/grafana-is-starting.PNG)

+##### Step 3.
+Add some plugins.

+You'll need a couple of plugins to complete the next exercise.
+Lets install them.

+3.1

+Show around the Instance
+- Add datasources (later)
+  - darksky api

+- Add users (cannot in this free version)
+- Explore plugins
+  -

+1. Navigate to Explore Plugins, add:
+  - clock
+  - darksky api
+  - usgs water
+  - finance (quand - if interested)

+2. DS Config
+  - add usgs water
+  - add dasksky weather
+    - set long and lat
+      - click on spot in google maps

 ---